 You might prefer focusing on a defensive or offensive approach based on your character.
 All finance is behavioural, is personal.
 Still, outside a few listed exceptions, I suggest focusing on both aspects.
 A balanced mix of higher earnings and lower costs is the fastest and most effective way to achieve your financial goals.
 Once you know the options, the right mix of approaches and the degree of saving and earning is your call.

 Just keep it real.
 Sweat Your Assets.

-Have you enjoyed this article (#122)?
+Have you enjoyed this article (#122)on Saving More vs Earning More?
 Don’t miss upcoming ones.
 Subscribe for free to my monthly newsletter here.